Linuxfabrik/lfops/roles/mailto_root/README.md

 ## Mandatory Requirements

-* Installed and configured postfix.
+* Install and configure postfix.
 This can be done using the [linuxfabrik.lfops.postfix](https://github.com/Linuxfabrik/lfops/tree/main/roles/postfix) role.
-* Installed mailx.
+* Install mailx.
 This can be done using the [linuxfabrik.lfops.mailx](https://github.com/Linuxfabrik/lfops/tree/main/roles/mailx) role.

 ## Tags